Juanap12/GoogleCalculatorCypress/README.md

 You could either open the Cypress server which grants you a GUI to see the different test executions or you could run tests entirely from the terminal.

-Using the Cypress server GUI allows you to see a more detailed view of the test cases.
+Using the Cypress server GUI allows you to see a more detailed report of the test cases execution.

 ### Using Cypress server